Official-Husko/Churn-Vector-Cheats/README.md

 ![image1](https://i.imgur.com/dXdEVWK.png)

 2. Run the game to generate necessary files.
-3. Open  ChurnVectorCheats.zip and move the BepInEx folder into the game folder where the exe is.
+3. Open  ChurnVectorCheats.zip and move the BepInEx folder into the game folder where the exe is. ***Yes to Overwrite prompt.***
 4. Run the game and use the cheats.